Gheorghe Eminescu: Biography

-Origins and childhood
+Origins

 Gheorghe Eminescu belonged to the boyar aristocracy of Moldavia through both his paternal grandparents.
 His grandmother Raluca Iurașcu was from an "immemorial boyar house", and reportedly viewed herself as of higher birth than her husband, Gheorghe Eminovici.
-The latter, who owned land in Ipotești, had a more disputed origin—he saw himself as having origins in the Swedish Empire, with an officer who had escaped to Moldavia after the Battle of Poltava (1709).
+On that side, the Colonel had a "Moskal" or "Cossack" great-grandfather, Vasile Donțu—according to Iurașcu family tradition, his real name was "Alexa Potloff".
+Gheorghe's namesake and paternal grandfather, who owned land in Ipotești, had a more disputed origin—he saw himself as having origins in the Swedish Empire, with an officer who had escaped to Moldavia after the Battle of Poltava (1709).
 Literary historians from N. Petrașcu to Arșavir Acterian have more often argued that the name "Eminovici" suggests a Turkish or Armenian ancestor.
-Scholar Dimitrie Vatamaniuc questions their approach, and proposes that the family, originally Iminovits or Iminovici, originated in the Principality of Transylvania, but had fled to the more permissive province of Bukovina in protest against communion with Rome.
+Scholar Dimitrie Vatamaniuc questions their approach, and proposes that the family, originally Iminovits or Iminovici, originated in the Principality of Transylvania, but had fled to the more permissive Bukovina District in protest against communion with Rome.
 Also rejecting claims that Eminovici was a foreign name, the Lieutenant Colonel's father Matei Eminescu noted his descent from Moldavian peasants, raised into the boyardom by Prince Grigore Sturdza in 1841.
 According to his notes, the conferring of nobility upon the Eminovicis was whimsical, and probably facilitated through acts of corruption.
 He also reports that Mihai Eminescu himself "was rather uncertain that our father was full-blooded Romanian", though declaring himself "as Romanian as they ever get in Ipotești" through his mother's roots.

 The family was proudly right-wing, and committed to voting for the Conservative Party after the latter was established in 1880.
 Captain Matei or Mateiu Eminescu (1856–1929) was both the youngest and the longest lived of the eight Eminescu siblings who survived past childhood.
 Unlike his elder brothers, he did not pursue his education in Austria-Hungary.
 Also unlike them, he dedicated himself to a career in the Romanian Army, serving with distinction in the Romanian War of Independence before resigning in June 1892.
 He was for long uninterested in literary pursuits of any kind, preferring to read on topics such as horticulture and home economics.
 However, in the 1890s he became engaged in a protracted legal battle with editor Titu Maiorescu and the Șaraga brothers over the copyrights to Mihai Eminescu's poetic works, and curated his own selection from them.